shrey007/ReactDemo/README.md

 The above commands shall let you started.

 If you face command not found issue for git, you need to install it from https://git-scm.com/ or clone the repository and follow the above commands.

-## API Server

-Please follow instruction in https://github.com/nodesense/restful-server for setting up restful server needed for this workshop.

 ## NPM Introduction